 removetagsTypical application scenarios include:

-• the consistency of content presentation:For example, unify the font size and color of the website, remove old inline style tags (such asfont/styleproperties or<style>tags), and manage CSS files uniformly.
+• to maintain uniformity of content:For example, unify the font size and color of the website, remove old inline style tags such asfont/styleproperty or<style>Label, to manage CSS files统一。“

-• Enhance website security:By removingscriptTags to prevent potential XSS attacks, especially when the content source is not trusted.
+• Enhance website security:By removingscriptLabel to prevent potential XSS attacks, especially when the content source is not trusted。“

-• Optimize SEO:Ensure that only the key semantic tags are retained, and remove unnecessary tags that may interfere with search engine parsing.
+• Optimize SEO:Ensure only critical semantic tags are retained, remove unnecessary tags that may interfere with search engine parsing.

-• Clean up redundant or obsolete tags:Remove tags that are no longer recommended in the HTML5 standard to maintain modernity of the code.
+• Clean up redundant or deprecated tags:Remove tags that are no longer recommended in the HTML5 standard to maintain the modernity of the code.

 Why are these filters so important in AnQiCMS?

-As a content management system that focuses on efficiency, customization, and scalability, AnQiCMS understands the importance of content quality and display effect.removetagsandstriptagsThese filters are the efficient tools provided by AnQiCMS at the template level for content operators and website developers, helping us:
+As a content management system that focuses on efficiency, customization, and ease of expansion, AnQiCMS understands the importance of content quality and display effects.removetagsandstriptagsThese filters are the efficient tools provided by AnQiCMS at the template level to content operators and website developers, helping us:

-1. Improve content quality:Ensure the neatness of the output content, avoiding the negative reading experience caused by chaotic HTML tags.
+1. Improve content quality:Ensure the neatness of the output content, avoiding reading experience affected by chaotic HTML tags.

-2. Enhance the aesthetic appeal of the website:Maintain consistency in content display across multiple sites, avoid style conflicts between different sources.
+2. Enhance the aesthetics of the website:Maintain consistency in the display of content across multiple sites, avoiding style conflicts between different sources.

-3. Optimize SEO performance:Control the purity of metadata and summaries to improve the accuracy of search engine crawling.
+3. Optimize SEO performance:Control the purity of metadata and abstracts, improving the accuracy of search engine crawling.

-4. Ensure website security:Targetedly remove malicious or inappropriate HTML tags to reduce security risks.
+4. Ensure website security:Remove malicious or inappropriate HTML tags targetedly, reducing security risks.

-Mastering these two filters means you have more refined control over the HTML content in AnQiCMS, and can tailor it to different display needs
+Mastering these two filters means you have greater control over the HTML content in AnQiCMS, allowing you to meet different display needs